-Considering this uncertainty, relatively small increases or decreases in modeled or expected surface water or fish tissue mercury concentrations should be interpreted to be within the uncertainty of the overall approach, and not precisely predictive of actual effects.
+Considering this uncertainty, relatively small increases or decreases in modeled or expected fish tissue mercury concentrations should be interpreted to be within the uncertainty of the overall approach, and not precisely predictive of actual effects.
 Larger magnitude increases can be interpreted as more reliable indicators of potential adverse effects of the project alternatives.